-All requests for stipend and reimbursement of expenses shall be submitted quarterly to the Committee regarding its application shall be decided by the Deputy Executive Director, Policy whose decision shall be final.
+All requests for stipend and reimbursement of expenses shall be submitted quarterly to the Committee staff liaison and processed according to the procedures established by MTC's Executive Director.

-The MTC Deputy Executive Director, Policy shall administer this Attachment B. Any questions
+The MTC Chief Deputy Executive Director, shall administer this Attachment B. Any questions regarding its application shall be decided by the MTC Chief Deputy Executive Director, whose decision shall be final.